-Program entrance requires a background in biology and mathematics with a required background check prior to the completion of the program's clinical portion.
+Applicants need a background in biology, reading, English and mathematics with a required background check prior to the completion of the program's clinical portion.
+Placement testing, minimum grade levels and prior volunteer hours completed may also be required.
 Most states will require graduates of an accredited PTA program to also pass the National Physical Therapy Exam, and some states have additional requirements.

 Physical Therapist Assistant Associate's Degree